Join a Division Committee!

 Example volunteer tasks:

-• Helping develop annual sponsorship prospectus and sponsor benefits program.
+• Develop annual sponsor prospectus and incentive program.

 Untold Stories Committee

-Committee members help manage and promote Untold Stories, the Division's digital archive memorializing, cataloguing, and sharing women's stories of leadership, mentorship, teaching, creativity, and contributions to the planning profession.
-Stories are submitted to the archive via a digital form and responses are transformed into easy-to-read, dynamic snapshots highlighting the submitter's personal and professional accomplishments and contributions to planning.
-This is a unique opportunity to lead and leave your mark on a signature project with lots of potential.
+Committee members manage and promote Untold Stories, the Division's digital archive memorializing, cataloguing, and sharing women's stories of leadership, mentorship, teaching, creativity, and contributions to the planning profession.
+Stories are submitted to the archive via a digital form and the committee uses a template to transform responses into easy-to-read, dynamic snapshots highlighting the submitter's personal and professional accomplishments and contributions to planning.
+This is a unique opportunity to leave your mark on a signature project with lots of potential.

 Busiest period: Consistent, with some peaks around events and promotions.